-Learn how to mix an authentic Michelada drink with a few easy to find ingredients.
+Learn how to make Michelada with a few easy to find ingredients.
+Authentic Mexican Micheladas recipe!

 The Michelada is a spicy, intensely flavored, refreshing Mexican beer drink.